gammaswap/universal-router/README.md

 fee parameter is only needed when swapping with UniswapV3 or Aerodrome Concentrated Liquidity pools.

 ## Available Protocols
-UniswapV2, SushiswapV2, DeltaSwap, UniswapV3, Aerodrome (stable & non-stable), Aerodrome Concentrated Liquidity
+UniswapV2, SushiswapV2, DeltaSwap, UniswapV3, Aerodrome (stable & non-stable), Aerodrome Concentrated Liquidity.

 ## How to Add Another Protocol Route